 - The number of heroin and other opioid related overdose deaths, tracked by the Lucas County Coroner's Office representing 19 counties in Ohio and two counties in Southeastern Michigan, has increased from 8 in 2010 to 433 in 2018.

 - Opiates and opioids are drugs that are highly addictive and are prescribed to treat pain.

 - Heroin is an illegal, highly addictive opiate drug.

 - Many recent overdose deaths were the result of heroin that was combined or "cut" with fentanyl or other opioids more powerful than heroin.

 - Those addicted to heroin are likely to have started by misusing prescription pain medication.
 Many people get these prescription drugs for non-medical use from the homes of their parents, grandparents or friends.

-- Prescription drug drop-off boxes are located in Toledo and throughout Lucas County for the safe disposal of unused medications.
+- Prescription drug drop-off boxes are located in Toledo and throughout Lucas and Wood Counties for the safe disposal of unused medications.
 A list of drop-off box sites is available here.
+Lucas County, Wood County.